-NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT Minerals (Prospecting and Mining) Act No 33 of 1992 Provides for the reconnaissance, prospecting and mining for, and disposal of, and the exercise of control, minerals in Namibia.
+NATIONAL REGULATORY SUMMARY APPLICABILITY TO THE PROJECT REGIME Minerals (Prospecting and Mining) Act No 33 of 1992 Provides for the reconnaissance, prospecting and mining for, and disposal of, and the exercise of control, minerals in Namibia.
 Section 50 (i) requires "an environmental impact assessment indicating the extent of any pollution of the environment before any prospecting operations or mining operations are being carried out and an estimate of any pollution, if any, likely to be caused by such prospecting operations or mining operations" The proposed activity is prospecting for minerals; hence it requires an EIA to be carried out as it triggers listed activities in terms of the Environmental Management Act and its regulations.
 This report presents the findings of the EIA.
 Works shall not commence until all conditions in the Act are met.
 The project shall be compliant with section 76 of the Minerals Act with regards to records, maps, plans and financial statements, and information, reports and returns submitted.
 Environmental Management Act, 2007 (Act No. 7 of 2007) and its regulations, including the Environmental Impact Assessment Regulation, 2007 (No. 30 of 2011) The Act aims to promote sustainable management of the environment and the use of natural resources by establishing principles for decision-making on matters affecting the environment.
 It sets the principles of environmental management as well as the functions and powers of the Minister.
 The Act requires certain activities to obtain an environmental clearance certificate prior to project development.
 The Act states an EIA may be undertaken and submitted as part of the environmental clearance certificate application.
 The MET is responsible for the protection and management of Namibia's natural environment.
 The Department of Environmental Affairs under the MET is responsible for the administration of the environmental clearance certificate process.
 This Environmental Scoping Report and assessment plus the EMP documents the findings of the environmental assessment undertaken for the proposed project, which will form part of the environmental clearance application.
 The assessment and report have been undertaken in line with the requirements in terms of the Act and its regulations.
-Water Act, 1956 This Act provides for "the control, conservation and use of water for domestic, The Act stipulates obligations to prevent pollution of water.
-The EMP sets out
+Water Act, 1956 This Act provides for "the control, conservation and use of water for domestic, agricultural, urban and industrial purposes; to make provision for the control, in certain The Act stipulates obligations to prevent pollution of water.
+The EMP sets out measures to avoid polluting the water environment.